 Mission Grants

 Each approved program is carefully matched to funding sources according to specific parameters.
 Great care is taken to ensure the money adheres to the approved purpose and fund criteria.
-Any part of the grant which is not used for the approved purpose is returned for redistribution.
+Any part of a grant which is not used for the approved purpose is returned for redistribution.

 Grants for Mission or Ministry Programs